kezouke/spelling-corrector/README.md

 ```

 ### 2. Run the Notebook
 1. Download the datasets from this repo.
+If you need more data that is used in noteook, please write me on email: el.smirnov@innopolis.university

 2. Launch the notebook:
 ```bash